Adroiti/docs-for-code-review-tools/TSLint/one-line.md

 ## Description

 By default this rule checks that:
+- an open brace falls on the same line as its preceding expression.
+- preceding whitespace for the specified tokens is present.

+It can be also be configured to check that:

 - `catch` is on the same line as the closing brace for `try`.
 - `finally` is on the same line as the closing brace for `catch`.
 - `else` is on the same line as the closing brace for `if`.
-- an open brace falls on the same line as its preceding expression.
-- preceding whitespace for the specified tokens is present.

 ## Further Reading